-Mehr, Fairbanks & Peterson represents individuals whose long term disability claims for Meniere’s disease disability have been denied.
+Mehr Fairbanks Trial Lawyers represents individuals whose long term disability claims for Meniere’s disease disability have been denied.
 We are familiar with the way insurance companies consider these claims.
 We can help you prove to your insurance provider (and the court) that you truly are dealing with an issue that prevents you from working

 By their very nature, these claims are difficult to prove.
 Due to the intermittent aspects of the disease, insurers rarely consider this to be a truly disabling condition.
 Without a rock-solid claim, insurers can dismiss Meniere’s disease because it is “temporary” and not a long term disability.